 - A real-world relationship between two data objects that cannot be built for the BI database due to lost business interrelationships among operational systems

-Every critical and important data element must be examined for these defects, and a decision must be made on whether and how to correct them.
+Every critical data element must be examined for these defects, and a decision must be made on whether and how to correct them.
 The business representative on the BI project team makes that decision after discussing the impact of the cleansing effort with the project manager and the core team.

 Business-focused data analysis activities are not database design activities.
 They should be performed prior to database design.
 Otherwise, the result is often a haphazard system analysis activity limited to technical conversion rules and producing BI data with many undetected data domain and data integrity violations.